SHDShim/P-MatRes/README.md

 [![DOI](https://zenodo.org/badge/181243548.svg)](https://zenodo.org/badge/latestdoi/181243548)

-Tutorials for teaching planetary materials research in Jupyter notebook
+Tutorial modules for planetary materials research in Jupyter notebook

 ## Goals

-Through a series of jupyter notebook tutorials, we wish to provide teaching modules for Earth and planetary science courses.
+Through a series of jupyter notebooks, we wish to provide materials for Earth and planetary science tutorials and courses.

 ## History